Background pattern

 • metamizole, a medicine for fever, severe and acute pain and chronic pain.

-Do not recommendthe consumption of bupropion with alcohol.
+It is not recommendedto consume bupropion together with alcohol.
 If you currently drink a lot of alcohol, do not stop it abruptly, as you may be at risk of having a seizure.

-Talk to your doctor about alcohol consumption and withdrawal before taking bupropion.
+Talk to your doctor about alcohol consumption and abstinence before taking bupropion.

 Pregnancy and breastfeeding

-Do not take bupropionif you are pregnant, think you may be pregnant or intend to become pregnantunless your doctor prescribes it.
+Do not take bupropionif you are pregnant, think you may be pregnant or plan to become pregnant unless your doctor prescribes it.
 Some studies have reported an increased risk of birth defects, particularly heart defects, in babies whose mothers were taking bupropion.
 It is not known if this is due to the use of bupropion.

 The components of bupropion may pass into breast milk.
 Consult your doctor or pharmacist if you are breastfeeding before taking bupropion.